GA-repos/HTML-and-CSS/readme.md

 </html>
 ```

-The first line `<!DOCTYPE html>` declares that the document is an HTML document.
+The first line `<!DOCTYPE html>` declares that the document is an HTML document and specifically, this doctype declaration tells the browser that the page should be interpreted using the HTML5 specification.
-This is largely vestigial but necessary and not worth worrying about at the
-moment beyond knowing it is necessary.

-The next line opens the top level element, `html` which represents the entire
+Every webpage is enclosed in `html` tag defining the start and end of the
 document.
-This is the only top level element and spans the whole document.
-The
-closing `html` tag should be the last line of the page.
+The closing `html` tag should always be the last line of the page.

-The `html` element has two children, `head` and `body`.
+The `html` element has **two children**, `head` and `body`.
 Both `head` and `body`
 are required and they are the only two valid children of `html`.

 #### Head